abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > mind.”
 The venerable Nandiya and the venerable Kimbila each spoke
 > likewise, adding: “That is how, venerable sir, we are living in
 > concord, with mutual appreciation, without disputing, blending like
 > milk and water, viewing each other with kindly eyes.”
-(M 31:6-7;
+(M 128)
-> Bhikkhu Nanamoli and Bhikkhu Bodhi trans.)

 That’s a delightful description of what is possible in the human realm.
-There is another discourse in which the Buddha is trying to convince the monks in Kosambi, the monks referred to in the previous discourse, who had been disputing and creating conflict (M 48:5-6).
+There is another discourse in which the Buddha is trying to convince the monks in Kosambi, the monks referred to in the previous discourse, who had been disputing and creating conflict.
 He admonishes them and then he outlines a more appropriate, skillful way to live together.

 > “So, bhikkhus, when you take to quarreling and brawling and are deep